WebAssembly/exception-handling/document/core/exec/runtime.rst

      \{ \EVIATTRIBUTE~\EXCEPTION, \EVITYPE~\functype \} \\
    \end{array}

-Because :ref:`events <syntax-event>` :ref:`have type <valid-event>` |eventtype|, it is an invariant of the semantics that the function type :math:`\functype` has void result type.
+Because :ref:`events <syntax-event>` have a :ref:`valid <valid-event>` |eventtype|, it is an invariant of the semantics that the function type :math:`\functype` has void result type.

 .. note::
    In the current version of WebAssembly, events may only be exceptions.
 This may change in future versions.

-   The event address of an event instance is also called an exception tag.
+   The event address of an event instance is also called an _exception tag_.

 .. index:: ! global instance, global, value, mutability, instruction, embedder